PhilipMcGaw/ROV---Cockpit/MASTER_CONTEXT.md

     ├── Datalogger
     ├── NATS Core
     ├── Nginx
-    └── Camera/media services
+    └── Camera / media services
 ```

-The Raspberry Pi is the robot's computing platform and remains physically installed in the robot.

-The operator does not normally run Cockpit locally.
-The operator uses a browser to connect to the Cockpit instance running on the robot.

-### Development

-Linux and Windows are supported development platforms.

-Development tooling must make it straightforward to run and test Cockpit without requiring the developer workstation to reproduce the complete robot environment.

-The standalone Windows bootstrap and portable-runtime mechanisms exist to simplify development and deployment to engineering PCs.
-They are **development/deployment tooling**, not the production Cockpit architecture.
+The operator communicates with Cockpit through HTTP, WebSocket, and browser
+video mechanisms as appropriate.

+The browser does not communicate directly with NATS or physical hardware.

 ---

-## 3. Operating system
+## 3. Operating system and platforms

+### Production

 The production platform is:

-> **Raspberry Pi OS, the Debian-based operating system provided by the Raspberry Pi Foundation.**
+> **Raspberry Pi OS, the Debian-based operating system provided by the

-Cockpit should avoid unnecessary dependencies on a particular workstation operating system.
+> Raspberry Pi Foundation.**

+Cockpit must therefore be designed and tested primarily as a Raspberry Pi
+Linux application.

+### Development

 Windows and Linux are development platforms.

+Development tooling should make it straightforward to develop, test, and
+bootstrap Cockpit without requiring the developer workstation to reproduce the
+complete robot environment.

+Standalone Windows/bootstrap tooling exists to support development and
+engineering deployment.
+It is not the production Cockpit architecture.

+macOS may also be used for development where practical, but production
-Production assumptions must not be derived from Windows-specific development tooling.
+assumptions must not be derived from macOS, Windows, or Linux development
+workstations.

 ---

-## 4. Repository boundary
+## 4. Repository boundaries

 Cockpit is maintained separately from the other robot services.